-Unlike other Bengali veg dishes it requires minimal spices (only bay leaf) and is slightly sweeter in taste owing to the natural sweetness of coconut.
+Unlike other Bengali vegetarian dishes, it requires minimal spices (only bay leaf) and is slightly sweeter owing to the natural sweetness of coconut.
 This is a summer dish since chal kumro or ash gourd is widely available during the summer months and is widely known for its cooling properties.
-It is light and easy to digest, just perfect for a healthy and nutritious meal for hot and sultry Indian summers
+It is light and easy to digest, just perfect for a comforting meal for hot and sultry Indian summers

 What is a Chal Kumro or Ash Gourd?

-Unscientifically speaking, it is another vegetable from the category of gourds which is large, round and can often weigh few kilos.
-It has a light green to white coloured exteriour, often waxy to coarse in texture.
-That is why ash gourd is also commonly refered as wax gourd.
+Unscientifically speaking, it is another vegetable from the category of gourds that is large, round, and can often weigh a few kilos.
+It has a light green to white-coloured exterior, often waxy to coarse in texture.
+That is why ash gourd is also commonly referred to as wax gourd.
 Due to this waxy protective layer, it has a long shelf life and can be stored for more than just a few months for future consumption.

-Available throughout the south east asia, it is widely consumed in various forms in Indian cuisine.
+Available throughout Southeast Asia, it is widely consumed in various forms in Indian cuisine.
 Every region has its own particular way of cooking it.
-In fact, the city of Agra is quite famous for its sweet candy called Agra ka petha which is made by cutting ash gourd into smaller pieces and boiling them in sugar syrup till they crystalise.
+In fact, the city of Agra is quite famous for its sweet candy called Agra ka petha which is made by cutting ash gourd into smaller pieces and boiling them in sugar syrup till they crystalize.

-In rest of the regional cuisines, it is made into various forms of ash gourd curry recipes, sweet dishes like halwa and chutneys, often cooked with other locally available ingredients.
+In the rest of the regional cuisines, it is made into various forms of ash gourd curry recipes and sweet dishes like halwa and chutneys, often cooked with other locally available ingredients.

-In Bengali cuisine, ash gord or ą¦ą¦¾ą¦²ą¦ą§ą¦®ą¦”ą¦¼ą§ is often made as narkel kumri which is quite famous as narkol chal kumro ghonto for everyday Bengali vegetarian meals.
+In Bengali cuisine, ash gourd, or চালকুমড়ো, is often made as narkel kumri also famous as narkol diye chal kumro ghonto for everyday Bengali vegetarian meals.

-In Hindu culture, ash gourd is also used as a sacrificial object instead of animals as was prevalent in earlier days.
+In Hindu culture, ash gourd is also used as a sacrificial object instead of animals, as was prevalent in earlier days.
 It is placed on the sacrificial altar and cut open in two halves by a single strike from a sacrificial axe.
-It is then offered to the diety as an offering!
+It is then offered to the deity as an offering!

-So let’s make this unusual and almost rare Bengali vegetarian recipe of Chal Kumro Ghonto recipe.
+So let’s make this unusual and almost rare Bengali vegetarian recipe of Chal Kumro Ghonto.

 - Wax Gourd or Ash Gourd – in Bengali it is known as Chal Kumro